-Scottish Rugby has today (13 December) opened nominations for the annual domestic game awards, focusing on the on and off-field efforts of clubs and schools across Scotland over the course of the last year.
+Scottish Rugby has today opened nominations for the annual domestic game awards, focusing on the on and off-field efforts of clubs, schools and societies across Scotland over the course of the last year.

 The format includes six award categories, which will be awarded in each of the five regions – Caledonia Midlands, Caledonia North, East, Glasgow North and Glasgow South.

 Volunteer of the Season in Youth Rugby sponsored by inspiresport recognises a volunteer that has gone above and beyond in youth club rugby to ensure young people are provided with the chance to play the game in a safe, fun and friendly environment.

 Volunteer of the Season in Schools Rugby sponsored by inspiresport will be presented to a volunteer who has gone above and beyond in school’s rugby to ensure young people are provided with the chance to play the game in a safe, fun and friendly environment.

 Volunteer of the Season in Adult Rugby credits a volunteer who has made a significant contribution to adult rugby, going above and beyond to provide rugby opportunities for all.